Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Introduction

-The dependence of galaxy properties on the environment is imprinted in the observations of galaxy clustering.
+The dependence of galaxy properties on the environment is imprinted on the observations of galaxy clustering.
 One of the methods used to quantify the clustering is the two-point correlation function \citep[2pCF;][]{peebles1980}.
-Various studies have used 2pCF to show the dependence of galaxy clustering on different properties such as luminosity \citep{zehavi2011, farrow2015_gama_cf, pollo2006}, stellar mass \citep{skibba2015, durkalec2018}, star formation rate \citep[SFR;][]{hartley2010, mostek2013}, color \citep{coil2008, skibba2014_combining_fields}, and spectral type \citep{norberg2002, meneux2006}.
-It is observed that in general, galaxies that are more luminous, massive, redder, and evolved tend to exist in the denser regions of LSS than their counterparts.
+Various studies have used 2pCF to show the dependence of galaxy clustering on different properties such as luminosity \citep{zehavi2011, farrow2015_gama_cf, pollo2006}, stellar mass \citep{skibba2015, durkalec2018}, star formation rate \citep[SFR;][]{hartley2010, lin2012, mostek2013}, colour \citep{coil2008, coupon2012, skibba2014_combining_fields}, and spectral type \citep{norberg2002, meneux2006}.
+It is observed that in general, galaxies that are more luminous, massive, redder, and evolved prefer to exist in the denser regions of the LSS than their counterparts.

 Moreover, it is also observed that the amplitude of galaxy clustering depends on the photometric passband in which the volume-limited samples are selected.
-Clustering studies were done with galaxy samples selected based on ultraviolet \citep[UV;][]{milliard2007}, optical such as $B$-band \citep{marulli2013}, $r$-band \citep{zehavi2011}, and $g$-band \citep{skibba2014_combining_fields}, and infrared \citep[IR;][]{sobral2010, oliver2004, solarz2015, pollo2013_akarifull}.
-These studies concluded that the galaxies that are luminous in the optical and IR bands exhibit stronger clustering and reside in the denser environment of the LSS than their fainter counterparts.
+Clustering studies were conducted with galaxy samples selected based on ultraviolet \citep[UV;][]{milliard2007}, optical, such as $B$-band \citep{marulli2013}, $r$-band \citep{zehavi2011}, and $g$-band \citep{skibba2014_combining_fields}, and infrared \citep[IR;][]{sobral2010, oliver2004, solarz2015, pollo2013_akarifull} observations.
+These studies concluded that galaxies that are luminous in the optical and IR bands exhibit stronger clustering and reside in the denser environment of the LSS than their fainter counterparts.
 However, galaxies that are luminous in the $u$ band tend to reside in less dense environments of the LSS \citep{deng2012}.
-All these studies reveal that different galaxy properties trace the clustering, and hence the environment, differently.
+All these studies revealed that different galaxy properties correlate differently with the clustering, and hence the environment.